leonstel/leonstel.github.io/first.md

 ```

 #### Step visualization ####
-Although this kind of recursion is the most basic form if one is not accustomed to the though process it could be
+Although this kind of recursion is the most basic form, if one is not accustomed to the though process it could be
 a little bit daunting.
-The searching function is more advanced in the sense of that it first feedbacks back to it children
+The search function is more advanced in the sense of that it first feedbacks back to its children
-and then compounds the results of that of its current state.
+and then compounds the results of that with its current state.
 But don't worry basics first :) I am not a seasoned teacher
 so I hope that the step visualization makes somehow sense.
 ```
 const Leaf3 = {};